iismail1997/java-design-patterns/throttling/README.md

 The Throttling pattern should be used:

 * When a service access needs to be restricted to not have high impacts on the performance of the service.
-* When multiple clients are consuming the same service resources and restriction has to be made according to the usage per client.
+* When multiple clients are consuming the same service com.iluwatar.serviceadapter.soapdemo.resources and restriction has to be made according to the usage per client.

 ## Credits